 Spreadsheets are significantly more efficient than maintaining a physical home inventory on paper, but they are still not the best option.

 Spreadsheets can be overwhelming when you lay out everything you own, and it can become complicated once you divide all your items into different categories.
 For maximum efficiency, you need a great deal of knowledge about computer programs like Excel or Google Sheets.

 But with a digital inventory, it will be much easier to find the information you need with just a few taps on your keyboard.

 Home Inventory App

 Nest Egg is a home inventory app that makes recording and tracking items a breeze.
 The Lite version is free, and you can use it to keep track of up to 25 items.
-With the paid version, you can track up to 100 items.
+With the paid version, you can track unlimited items for a one-time purchase.

 With Nest Egg, all you need to do is take photos of your belongings and add them into categories (like Kitchen or Bedroom), so they’re easy to find later on.
 You can also take pictures of receipts or other related documents, like warranties or bills.
 This way, when something goes missing or breaks down, you can access all critical information in the app before you file a claim.

 You can also share your inventory with family members, so everyone knows what’s where in case of an emergency or just so no one forgets about their most expensive pair of shoes!